Why This Recipe Works

-- A balanced spice blend in the rub provides a good contrast between sweet and savory.
+- A balanced barbecue sauce provides a good contrast between sweet and savory, with complex flavor.

 Let's say, for argument's sake, that you've already sworn off store-bought salad dressing for good.
 Wise move.
-Here's your next one: Ditch the store-bought spice rubs and barbecue sauce.
-The rubs come at a huge markup for what is essentially a container full of salt and sugar, with a touch of spice.
-Sauces might be a better value, but almost inevitably, they're achingly sweet, with built-in cruddy smoke flavor.
+Here's your next one: Ditch the store-bought barbecue sauce.
+Pre-made sauces are almost inevitably, achingly sweet, with built-in cruddy smoke flavor.

-Here's the good news: If you barbecue or grill with any frequency, it's easy (and cheap!) to make big batches of homemade spice rub and sauce that will keep in your pantry and your fridge (respectively) for several months, saving you money while simultaneously delivering flavor that's superior to anything you can get premade.
-I set out to make a balanced rub and sauce that would work well with a wide range of grilled meats and vegetables, whether you're slow-cooking ribs or pulled pork, or grilling chicken or even tofu.
+Here's the good news: If you barbecue or grill with any frequency, it's easy (and cheap!) to make big batches of homemade sauce that will keep in your fridge for several months, saving you money while simultaneously delivering flavor that's superior to anything you can get premade.
+I set out to make a balanced sauce that would work well with a wide range of grilled meats and vegetables, whether you're slow-cooking ribs or pulled pork, or grilling chicken or even tofu.

-With the rub and sauce on hand at all times, you'll be ready for anything that your grill might throw at you.
+With this sauce on hand at all times, you'll be ready for anything that your grill might throw at you.

 How to Make an Easy All-Purpose Barbecue Sauce and Rub